 Dogs suffering from pancreatitis has an inflamed pancreas caused by the leakage of digestive enzymes into the pancreatic tissue.

-To avoid over-stimulating the pancreas into production of digestive enzymes, dogs with pancreatitis or those prone to this disease must be on a special diet.
+To avoid over-stimulating the pancreas into production of digestive enzymes, dogs with chronic pancreatitis or those prone to this disease must be on a special diet.

 This page looks at some natural, healthy dog food for pancreatitis, as well as some supplements that can help to support a dog’s pancreas and the digestive system.

 There are several things to remember when choosing dog food for pancreatitis:

 The most important point to note if you have a dog with pancreatitis is to avoid feeding him fatty foods, including butter, margarine, and vegetable oils.

 In other words, dog food for pancreatitis should be low in fat.